Assistive technology: Occupational therapy and assistive technology

+OT practitioners (OTP) utilize assistive technologies (AT) to modify environments and promote access and fit to facilitate independence.
+For example, voice activated smart home technology allows an individual to control devices such as light switches, thermostat, oven, blinds, and music from their location.
+OTP evaluate client's strengths and abilities and connects with desired tasks.
+OTP help empower the client to match specific goals to AT tools.
+The theoretical approaches or frameworks OTPs frequently use to guide a client's AT choices may include: 1) The HAAT model by Cook, Polgar & Encarnaçāo (2015) 2) The interdependence - Human Activity Assistive Technology Model (I-HAAT) by Lee, et al. (2020); 3) The SETT Framework by Zabala (2005); or 4) The Unified Theory of Acceptance and Use of Technology (UTAUT 2) by Venkatesh, Thong & Xu (2012).
+Also, OTPs may seek advanced training through the Rehabilitation Engineering and Assistive Technology Society of North America (RESNA) organization to receive their Assistive Technology Professional (ATP) Certification and/or Seating and Mobility Specialist (SMS) Certification.
+Additional trainings and certifications may specialize in a focus area such as the Certified Assistive Technology Instructional Specialist for Individuals with Visual Impairments (CATIS™) (ACVREP, 2024).

 Mobility impairments

 Wheelchairs

 Wheelchairs are devices that can be manually propelled or electrically propelled, and that include a seating system and are designed to be a substitute for the normal mobility that most people have.
 Wheelchairs and other mobility devices allow people to perform mobility-related activities of daily living which include feeding, toileting, dressing, grooming, and bathing.
 The devices come in a number of variations where they can be propelled either by hand or by motors where the occupant uses electrical controls to manage motors and seating control actuators through a joystick, sip-and-puff control, head switches or other input devices.
 Often there are handles behind the seat for someone else to do the pushing or input devices for caregivers.
 Wheelchairs are used by people for whom walking is difficult or impossible due to illness, injury, or disability.
-People with both sitting and walking disability often need to use a wheelchair or walker.
+Ambulatory wheelchair users may also use other devices, such as walkers.

 Newer advancements in wheelchair design enable wheelchairs to climb stairs, go off-road or propel using segway technology or additional add-ons like handbikes or power assists.